ranjeet1996/Flam-set2/README.md

 If a neighbor is visiting, a cycle is found.
 If a neighbor is unvisited, continue DFS.
 After visiting all neighbors, mark node as visited (2).

+For Question 3 and 4 my knowledge in Android is basic but i will learn that language also.